Skip to content

 If you think your plumbing license may have expired, stop all work immediately.
 Otherwise, you can face administrative fines between $200 and $1,000, license suspension, and even misdemeanor charges.

-You then need to fill out the appropriate renewal form and make sure you’ve paid for any applicable late fees.
+You then need to complete the appropriate renewal form and ensure you’ve paid any applicable late fees.

 How to start a plumbing business in Oklahoma